resbaz/nectar-cloud-lessons/Planning/Lessons.md

 * a web browser

-#Lesson II
+# Lesson II

 **Topic:** Your free computer: up and running

-##Learning objectives
+## Learning objectives

-By the end of this lesson, participants will be able to locate and launch an image on the NeCTAR cloud.
+By the end of this lesson, participants will be able to:

-##Motivation
+* create a keypair
+* create a security group
+* locate and launch an image

+## Motivation

 These are the basic steps required to successfully run a VM on the NeCTAR cloud.

-##Story
+## Story

 A researcher, Anna Prentice wants to set up a simple website, to share some data with the world.

 Now knowing the parts of the NeCTAR cloud, Anna decides to see if she can find an image available on the NeCTAR cloud can do this for her - and launch and play with it.

-##Tasks
+## Tasks

-Create a security group, find the correct image, spin it up, connect to it with a web browser and then take it down
+Create a keypair, create a security group, find the correct image, spin it up, connect to it with a web browser and then take it down

-##Covers
+## Covers

 Glance, Nova, Security Groups, Key Pairs, but now hands on.

-##Concepts
+## Concepts

-Just goes over Lesson I again, but cover Security Groups in more detail
+Just goes over Lesson I again, but covers Security Groups in more detail

-##Notes
+## Notes

 We'll do this by creating and using checklists to get the students through the steps.

-##To discuss
+## To discuss

 Security groups and CIDR's

-##Links for students
+## Links for students

 * [An introduction to checklists](http://www.newyorker.com/magazine/2007/12/10/the-checklist)

-##Supporting material
+## Supporting material

 * An image that will launch a server of some kind (res_os_drupal7), made by the following recipe:
   [Creating The Image For The Workshop](../Resources/CreatingTheIMageForTheWorkshop.md)
 * Checklists, placed in the [Resources](../Resources/) directory.

-##Preconditions
+## Preconditions

 * A web browser.
 Preferably a modern one that renders the PDF checklists.

-#Lesson III
+# Lesson III

 **Topic:** Accessing and updating your new computer

-##Learning objectives
+## Learning objectives

 By the end of this lesson, participants will be able to securely access a running VM via ssh (without using passwords).
 They will also be able to update their Ubuntu/Debian based VM's to the latest versions of the installed software, and know how to add and remove rules to their security groups, hence blocking and allowing access to the VM.

-##Motivation
+## Motivation

 In order to work with NeCTAR VM's, researchers need to know to access their VM's so that they can do basic maintenance.